 Unless there are significant additional investigative steps requested by the parties or identified by the Investigator, normally within five business days after receipt and consideration of additional comments, questions, and/or information from the parties, the Investigator will prepare a final investigative report that fairly summarizes the relevant evidence.
 At least ten business days prior to a hearing, the Investigator will send the final investigative report to each party and each party's advisor, if any, for their review and optional written response.
 Both parties will receive simultaneous written notification of the availability of the final investigative report.
-Parties must provide their written response to the final investigator at least two business days prior to the scheduled hearing.
+Parties must provide their written response to the final investigative report, if any, to the Investigator at least two business days prior to the scheduled hearing.
 In the absence of good cause, information known to a party (or obtainable with reasonable diligence)